h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-how-to-use-maya-transfer-attributes-smartly.md

 **_Vertex Normals: On_** - This is the main data that if transferred from the shape we just created, solves all the specular and seamlessness issues I mentioned before.

-**_Sample Space: World_** - By choosing this option, sampling normals is done by evaluation of the absolute distance between the vertices.
+**_Sample Space: World_** - By choosing this option, "sampling normals" is done by evaluation of the absolute distance between the vertices.
 So, good for us!

 **_Search Method: Closest To Point_** - This is the default option.
 Just make sure you don't have the other option (_Closest Along Normal_) is not activated.
 Because it could cause some artifacts.